A reader asked:

 A summary of the effect on your credit record

-If you paid the CCJ within 30 days
+If you paid the CCJ within a month it disappears

-A CCJ that you have paid promptly within 30 days should be deleted from your credit score.
+A CCJ that you have paid promptly within one calendar month it should be deleted from your credit record.

-Follow the above procedure by sending a copy of your bank statement to the court, the court will then notify Trust Online who will amend the Register and that will then be reflected in your credit reports.
+If it is still showing, your creditor hasn’t told the court.
+You can sort this out by following the above procedure: send a copy of your bank statement to the court, the court tells Trust Online who updates the Register which will be reflected in your credit reports.

-After the 30 day point, the CCJ will stay on your credit record and drop off after six years, whether you leave it or get it corrected.
-The only way to remove a CCJ after this point is to get it “set aside” by the court.
-Do not believe any websites that say they can get it removed for you.
+The only way to remove a CCJ apart from waiting for it to drop off after six years is to get it “set aside” by the court.
+Do not believe any websites that say they can get it removed for you if you pay them!

-If you paid the CCJ in full after more than 30 days
+If you paid the CCJ in full but after more than a month

 If you settled the CCJ partially